Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Definition of Speed Ratings

 Speed ratings on tires indicate the maximum speed at which a tire can safely operate based on the manufacturer’s standards.
 These ratings are represented by letters, with each letter corresponding to a specific speed range.
 For example, a tire with a speed rating of “S” can safely reach speeds of up to 112 mph.
-It is crucial to understand these ratings to ensure that your tires can handle the speeds at which you drive.
+It is crucial to understand these ratings to ensure that your can handle the speeds at which you drive.

 Importance of Speed Ratings